jdsiddon/flinch/readme.md

   Display this data on the nav menu on the right with an icon 'r' for rest and 'h' for hand or something similar.

 6-2-14
-- Change model to use usb breakout instead of mini usb
+Change model to use usb breakout instead of mini usb Change model to fit new accelerometer
-- Change model to fit new accelerometer
+Change model to fit single 3mm led
-- Change model to fit single 3mm led
+Change model to fit a single dip switch
-- Change model to fit a single dip switch
+Add Arduino logic to show one 3mm led illuminated when ready for data, i.e., when the delay loop is done.
-- Add Arduino logic to show one 3mm led illuminated when ready for data, i.e., when the delay loop is done.
+Add Arduino logic to change data head based on dip switch setting, one for 'hand' other for 'mount'.
-- Add Arduino logic to change data head based on dip switch setting, one for 'hand' other for 'mount'.
+Add Arduino logic to make time relative to the data its spitting out, not to the time since the Arduino has been on.